open-resources/dash_curriculum/tutorial/part1/chapter3.md

 [![enter image description here][1]][1]

-Here, the elements are organized in a `dbc.Component()` component (?) without any further specifications.
+Here, the elements are organized in a `dbc.Container()` component without any further specifications.
 This means that they will appear sequentually in one single column.
 In order to neatly place the different components in a more functional and visually pleasing way, we'll have to introduce `dbc.Row()` and dbc.Column().
 The three componenst mentioned so far are the three main [Layout][2] components in dash-bootstrap-components.

 The Row component is a wrapper for columns.
 The layout of your app should be built as a series of rows of columns.
 The Col component should always be used as an immediate child of Row and is a wrapper for your content that ensures it takes up the correct amount of horizontal space.